Uncovering Overfitting in Large Language Model Editing: Introduction

 \item We construct \thebench, a benchmark with detailed evaluation metrics, to enable a fine-grained assessment and analysis of mainstream editing methods.
 Additionally, we explore the effectiveness of four general overfitting mitigation techniques in addressing the Editing Overfit problem.

-\item We propose a new plug-in strategy, Learn to Inference, designed to further mitigate overfitting.
+\item We propose a new plug-in strategy, Learn the Inference, designed to further mitigate overfitting.
 Extensive experiments demonstrate that integrating \themodel with different editing methods effectively reduces the severity of Editing Overfit. \end{itemize}